lgalke/lgalke.github.io/about.md

 ## Some non-professional things about myself

-- I am the motivated by challenges.
+- I am motivated by challenges.
 - I practice Yoga.
 - I like to go surfing and stand-up paddling.
 - I like reading.
 Current book recommendations: *The Light Pirate* by Lily Brooks-Dalton, *Station 11* by Emily St. John Mandel.